armbian/build/documentation/user-faq.md

 Reboot.

-Serial console on imx6 boards are ttymxc0 (Hummingboard, Cubox-i) or ttymxc1 (Udoo)
+Serial console on imx6 boards are ttymxc0 (Hummingboard, Cubox-i) or ttymxc1 (Udoo).

 # How to install to NAND, SATA & USB?